tiganabryan/why_func_transformations_reversed/README.md

 # WIP. explainer video on the connection between reference frames in physics and transformations of functions
 Math has a reputation for being a collection of (bad) recipes to be memorized, when that **could not** be further from the truth!

-The idea that certain math operations done to functions appear "reversed" isn't just an off-hand fact to memorize; updating and nesting coordinate systems is at the core of how we describe physical phenomena.
+The idea that certain math operations done to functions appear "reversed" isn't just an off-hand fact to memorize; updating and nesting coordinate systems inside each other is at the core of how we describe physical phenomena.

 I want to share how the reasoning behind this extends into linear algebra, visual arts, and the physical sciences.
 So, here I am...
 Programming math animations.
 Such is life